Advances in mosquito dynamics modeling: Parameter estimation

-\end{lemma} \begin{remark} This Lemma exhibits the evidence that the smaller $\Delta t$ taken in numerical computation, the more solution from LL method tends to analytic solution.
-One can take a look for the analogous proof of this Lemma in e.g. \cite{RG1997}.
-Another important problem needed to be tackled is how we can efficiently compute matrix exponential in \eqref{eq:exc}.
-Interested reader can take a look into Pad\'{e} approximate for matrix exponential, see e.g. \cite{ACF1996,Loa1977}.
-However, in this paper we omit the details of this approximate. \end{remark}
+\end{lemma} \begin{remark} This Lemma gives evidence that the smaller $\Delta t$ taken in numerical computation, the more the solution from LL method tends to the analytic solution.
+One can take a look at the analogous proof of this Lemma in \cite{RG1997d}.
+Another important problem to be tackled is how we can efficiently compute the matrix exponential in \eqref{eq:exc}.
+The interested reader can take a look into the \textsc{Pad\'{e}} approximation for matrix exponential, see e.g. \cite{ACF1996d,Loa1977d}.
+However, in this paper we omit writing the detail of this approximation. \end{remark}